 We still need to invest in assets to carry out our day-to-day business and to meet the requirements of a growing population in Moray.
-The basis for investment in the council's assets is within the Capital Strategy, and the principles used to manage our day-to-day finance requirements and longer-term borrowing requirements are captured in the Treasury Management Strategy.
-All these documents are approved by councillors.
+The basis for investment in the council's assets is within the Capital Strategy, and the principles used to manage our day-to-day finance requirements and longer-term borrowing requirements are captured in the Treasury Management Strategy and performance reported in the annual Treasury Management report.
+All these documents are approved by Councillors.